Giovanni Manzolini: Early years

-Was modeler and anatomist
+Wax modeler and anatomist

 Deciding to become a figure painter, Manzolini joined Ercole Lelli's studio at the age of 40 to learn the art of anatomical sculpture.

 He was made Lelli's assistant in 1743.

 Under Lelli, Manzolini was made chief assistant on the papal commission to make wax models for the Anatomy Museum of the Academy of Sciences of Bologna Institute, holding this position for three years.
 He resigned in late 1746.

 He felt bitterly that Lelli had deprived him of recognition for his greater knowledge of anatomy and anatomical sculpture.

-After leaving Lelli, Manzolini opened his own studio for wax modelling and launched a school of anatomy.
+After leaving Lelli, Manzolini opened his own studio for wax modeling and launched a school of anatomy.

 His wife also learned how to dissect cadavers, and learned anatomy and the art of wax modeling so she could help her husband.

 The husband and wife team became recognized by artists and anatomists throughout Europe.

 Anna Moranda was the one who gave the lectures and demonstrations at the school.

 Manzolini was appointed Professor of Anatomy at the University of Bologna.

 Giovanni Manzolini died in Bologna in 1755.

 Anna Morandi Manzolini had been helping her husband with lectures, and after his death was appointed Lecturer in Anatomy at the university, and in 1756 was appointed Professor of Anatomy.